Art by Allyn

 bio

 Allyn J. Boley grew up in San Diego, California, where they earned bachelor’s degrees in studio art and psychology from San Diego State University.
 After pursuing various creative projects throughout the San Francisco Bay Area and Portland, Oregon, Allyn moved to Indiana during the summer of 2020.
 They established their Bloomington studio in May of 2023 and received funding from the City of Bloomington Arts Commission to support their practice in 2024 and 2025.
-Though primarily a painter, Allyn explores their ideas in a variety of media, opposing the use of generative A.I.
+Though primarily a painter, Allyn explores ideas in a variety of media, opposing the use of generative A.I.

 (ever-evolving) statement